KyleJayMaxwell/module-exports/README.md

 What do you see?
 Based on this experiment, what's the _type_ of `module.exports`?
 If you are still a bit confused, log out `typeof module.exports` in either file and run again.

 So `module.exports` by default is an `Object`.
-That's convenient, because it means that we can properties on it!
+That's convenient, because it means that we can add properties to it!

 **02 - Setting properties on `module.exports`**